 Being cautious throughout the entire process so you can protect yourself from potential risks like snakebites, and venom.
 There is a lot of information regarding snake safety while preparing it available online.
 We challenge you to keep learning and searching so you can be prepared in a time of need, or if you are interested in trying the snake as a snack.

 Though this article was fun loving, it is important to take your health and safety seriously, especially when dealing with wild life.
 When you complete your search, you will feel better about being risky with a snake.
+For more tips and tricks on how to survive in the wild, see our earlier article on this topic.

 If you have any questions or concerns regarding preparing and eating snakes, please comment below.
 We understand it may be hard to find specific answers to your questions, so we are here to help!
 Not to mention, we enjoy and appreciate the feedback!